dbrennand/PS2Alert.me/README.md

 1. A [Service Worker](frontend/sw.js) is registered in the browser.
 The Service Worker is responsible for listening for incoming push notifications from a push service.
 Each browser has its own push service.

+    > [!NOTE]
+    >
+    > Once the Service Worker is registered, PS2Alert.me can be closed.
+The beauty of the Service Worker is that it continues to work in the background as long as the browser is open.

 2. The chosen server(s) are retrieved and a [subscription](https://developer.mozilla.org/en-US/docs/Web/API/PushSubscription) is created.
 The subscription contains an endpoint and encryption keys for sending a push notification securely.

 3. The chosen server(s) and subscription data are then sent to PS2Alert.me in JSON format (see example below):